fex01/transparency-information-dictionary/README.md

 - `docker exec -it transparency_tracing-tidservice-1 bash` to connect to the tid-service container and use its bash shell
 - `pytest integration_test.py` to run the integration test

+As an alternative you can also open the minimal webpage provided by the frontend service to manually trigger service calls.
+For the docker compose setup the frontend can be found at <http://localhost:5000/>.

 #### 4) Spans Are Collected And Forwarded as Traces to the Jaeger Backend

 To collect traces with [OpenTelemetry](https://opentelemetry.io) and [Jaeger](https://www.jaegertracing.io) we are using an OpenTelemetry Collector (service *otelcollector*) and the [*jaegertracing/opentelemetry-all-in-one*](https://www.jaegertracing.io/docs/1.35/getting-started/) image as tracing backend.